1. Explain TempData in MVC?

-In the same time we can split many developers work at a time.
+In the same time, we can split many developers to work at a time.
 It will not affects one developer work to another developer work.

 It supports TTD (test-driven development).
-We can create an application with unit test.
-We can write won test case.
+We can create an application with a unit test.
+We can write won a test case.

 6. What is the difference between ActionResult and ViewResult?

 Answer: ActionResult is an abstract class while ViewResult derives from the ActionResult class.

 ActionResult has several derived classes like ViewResult, JsonResult, FileStreamResult, and so on.

 ActionResult can be used to exploit polymorphism and dynamism.
 So if you are returning different types of views dynamically, ActionResult is the best thing.
 For example in the below code snippet, you can see we have a simple action called DynamicView.
 Depending on the flag (IsHtmlView) it will either return a ViewResult or JsonResult.